Continuing Education Activity

 Respiratory Failure

-Chemical pleurodesis work by inducing pleural and systemic inflammation.
+Chemical pleurodesis works by inducing pleural and systemic inflammation.
 Sometimes this inflammation can be severe and leads to hypoxemia and respiratory failure.
 This complication is most commonly seen with talc, which is also the most effective chemical sclerosing agent.
 IPC insertion avoids this complication altogether.

 Pleurodesis It is achieved in a median time of 11 weeks.
 Favorable factors include breast and gynecologic malignancies, complete re-expansion of the lung post IPC placement, positive pleural fluid cytology, and no history of chest wall irradiation.